kritzikratzi/ofxMightyUI/readme.md

 - ☐ hm... seems the project generator doesn't set up copying of data files?
 - ☐ test android (+retina)
 - ☐ test ios (+retina)
-- ☐ test windows (is there retina?)
+- ☑︎ test windows (is there retina?)
 - ☐ finish textfield overlays
-- ☐ stupid rotation issues
+- ☐ stupid mobile rotation issues
 - ☐ see if i can depend on the "proper" ofxFontStash
 - ☐ cleanup include structure. how does it even compile?
 - ☑︎ make a basic example
 - ☐ make a more complex example
-- ☐ share code with the midi mapping? --> could be optional addon?
+- ☐ ~ share code with the midi mapping? --> could be optional addon?
+- ☐ window size is very confused until the window is resized once (esp one windows)
+- ☐ possible speed gain when combining textureatlas of fontstash and mui ui elements? (no switching textures -> drawArrays becomes non blocking?)
+- ☐ clean up layouting mess

 TODO OSX:

-- what is needed for the user to enable retina? [should be supported]
+- ☐ what is needed for the user to enable retina? [should be supported] -> add the high resolution capable option to the plist
-- to copy resources: ```cp -R ../../../addons/ofxMightyUI/bin/data/* "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/Resources/"``` can this be done with projectgen?
+- **Copy Resources**: ```cp -R ../../../addons/ofxMightyUI/bin/data/* "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/Resources/"``` can this be done with projectgen?  --> not at the moment. not gonna mess around to get this to work.

+TODO WINDOWS:

+- ☐ what is need to detect retina? (using scaleFactor already works very nicely)
+- **Copy Resources**: Go to Project settings, choose "all configurations".
+Then go to Build Events>Post-Build Events add this to the _command line_: <br>
+  		```xcopy /e /i /y "$(ProjectDir)..\..\..\addons\ofxMightyUI\bin\data\mui" "$(ProjectDir)bin\data\mui"```

 ---